alexeusdefire/TgGiftsAutoBuy/README.md

 - **max_supply** — sets the maximum supply of gifts the bot can purchase.
   *(the bot will only buy gifts where `supply <= max_supply`)*

+- **reverse** — order of purchase by price (true if you want from expensive to cheap and false if from cheap to expensive)

 ### 2. Create and activate virtual environment